 What is the IHG?

-The IHG Awards are determined by a jury of notable, knowledgeable horror/dark
+The IHG Awards were determined by a jury of notable, knowledgeable horror/dark

 fantasy critics and reviewers.
-Currently Edward Bryant, Stefan Dziemianowicz,
+Edward Bryant, Stefan Dziemianowicz, William Sheehan,

-Ann Kennedy, and Hank Wagner are the judges for
+Ann Kennedy Vandermeer, Fiona Webster and Hank Wagner have served as judges for

 the awards.
-Although a juried award, the IHG judges ask that the public
+Although a juried award, the IHG judges asked that the public

 make recommendations through e-mail to help them in their search for the

 most meritorious works.
-These recommendations are taken into consideration
+These recommendations were taken into consideration

 when determining the nominees for the awards.
-The judges then determine
+The judges then determined

 the winners from each category from the final ballot of nominees.

-The International Horror Guild really consists of those who have a deep
+The International Horror Guild really consisted of those who have a deep

-and abiding affection for the genre and are willing to assert their opinions.
+and abiding affection for the genre and were willing to assert their opinions.

-In other words, you are member of the
+In other words, you could have been a member of the

 IHG if you wish to be.

-The IHG Awards are announced annually during a special presentation at a convention
+The IHG Awards were usually announced annually during a special presentation

-with WFC, WHC, or with Dragon*Con nor is it considered a sponsor
+with WFC, WHC or with Dragon*Con nor was it considered a sponsor

 of any event.
-The IHG Awards are overseen by The Mirabundus Project, Inc., a nonprofit organization.
+The IHG Awards were overseen by The Mirabundus Project, Inc., a nonprofit organization.
 Paula Guran

 Guild Awards, contact Paula